terrenceshi/Portfolio/README.md

 If there's anything in general to work on, my phone's display of zoomed in pictures on the art page has the pictures stretched.
 However, I honestly have no idea how I could reproduce this issue on my computer.
 Additionally, the timeline in the music page does not seem super centered sometimes.
 May have to add some margin or something to the volume set to balance out the play buttons.

+## Most Recent Change
+Changed up art.js and artbox.js to fix loading issue.
+Previously, you had to scroll around to make the images show themselves, even if they were loaded already.
+Used some react states, got rid of allLoaded useState, and moved some code around to fix this.
+(1/19/23)

 # Table of contents
 1. [Redeploying Frontend](#redeploying_frontend)